-Launched a tech-enabled emergency transport system to save lives of pregnant
+Launched a tech-enabled emergency transport system to save lives of pregnant mothers and newborns

-The M-Mama Programme, a technologydriven initiative, was launched to enhance emergency transport for pregnant mothers and newborns across Kenya, Co-funded with USD 10.7 million from M-PESA Foundation, Vodafone Foundation, and USAID, it is poised to save lives.
+The M-Mama Programme, a technology-driven initiative, was launched to enhance emergency transport for pregnant mothers and newborns across Kenya.
+Co-funded with USD 10.7 million from M-PESA Foundation, Vodafone Foundation, and USAID, it is poised to save lives.
 The programme's cocreation is underway, with an MoU with the Ministry of Health pending.